 Thermal Power Plant Genelba (‘CTGEBA’)

-CTGEBA has a strategic location, since it is one kilometer from the Ezeiza transforming substation, a WEM (‘Wholesale Electricity Market’) reference node for the supply of electricity to the country’s highest demand.
-CTGEBA’s combined cycle participates in the spot market, whereas the Genelba Plus gas turbine participates in the Energía Plus market.
+CTGEBA has a strategic location, since it is one kilometer away from the Ezeiza transforming station, a WEM (‘Wholesale Electricity Market’) reference node for the supply of electricity to the country’s highest demand.
+CTGEBA’s combined cycle is sold in the spot market, whereas the Genelba Plus gas turbine energy is sold in the Energía Plus market.